Kademi/nodejs-less-server/README.md

 sudo make install
 ```

-### Running node server on port number under 1024 without root
+### Running node server on port number below 1024 without root

 This step is optional.
-In order to be able to run application on 80 port run the following commands:
+In order to be able to run the application on 80 port run the following commands:
 ```bash
 sudo apt-get install libcap2-bin sudo setcap cap_net_bind_service=+ep /usr/local/bin/node